 Deseret Alphabet stuff

-Noto-derived font with corrected Vee and supplying some (not all) of these mappings as well as the Unicode mappings for the subset where they exist: DeseretExPUA-Regular.ttf
+Noto-derived font with corrected Vee letter and supplying some (not all) of these mappings as well as the Unicode mappings for the subset where they exist: DeseretExPUA-Regular.ttf.
+Note that this modification is old, unmaintained, and has become less crucial for general use since the glyph of the Vee letter was finally corrected upstream in late 2024.

 Vowels